Schmudus/SV08max/README.md

 - eddy-ng with tap (probe is still the Sovol) (https://github.com/vvuk/eddy-ng/wiki/)
 - Using custom feeder macros (continious feeding instead of push/wait) (https://github.com/Chineko-Koizumi/SV08MAXCustomFeeder/)
 <br/><br/>
-This backup is provided by [Klipper-Backup](https://github.com/Staubgeborener/Klipper-Backup).<br/>
+- Thanks to Vladimir Vukicevic (https://github.com/vvuk) for figuring out how to flash the Sovol boards.
-Thanks to Vladimir Vukicevic (https://github.com/vvuk) for figuring out how to flash the Sovol boards.
+- This backup is provided by [Klipper-Backup](https://github.com/Staubgeborener/Klipper-Backup).<br/>
 <br/><br/>
 ## Upcoming updates: